J-DubApps/EndpointPilot/README.md

-# PS-MANAGE
+# EndpointPilot

 ## _"Better than a Logon Script..."_

-**PS-MANAGE** is a PowerShell User Profile Configuration Tool for Windows workstation endpoints operating on an AD (or Intune managed), with optimization for Remote Work scenarios.
+**EndpointPilot** is a PowerShell User Profile Configuration Tool for Windows endpoints operating on an AD (or Intune managed scenario), with optimization for Remote Work scenarios.
 It works like a logon script, but is designed to be called locally as a Scheduled Task for repeated runs.

 ### PS-MANAGE addresses the following use-case scenarios: